 About 30% failed to reach a recommended fitness standard in the past year, an investigation by BBC 5 Live found.

 The Fire Brigades Union (FBU) said that part-time staff did not get allocated fitness training time.

-Devon and Somerset Fire Service said it had fitness improvement programmes.'No surprise'
+Devon and Somerset Fire Service said it had fitness improvement programmes.